materiaraiding/materiaraiding-old/_ultimate/fru.md

 Light parties will always rotate CW along the wall UNLESS the Shiva clone is directly 45 Degrees CW of your starting position, in which case your light party will rotate CCW.

-After dropping 4 puddles, Shiva will cast **Redress**, requiring each player to look away less they be (status effect).
+After dropping 4 puddles, the Shiva clone (outside the arena) will cast **Redress**, requiring each player to look away less they be stunned.

 {: .note }
 > There is a short period where you finish dropping your puddles and can move before the gaze goes off, allowing you to either get behind or directly across from the Shiva clone.